 Mel joined the Liberator team in January, 2009 as an experienced administrator with an extensive technical product background.
 With over 25 years’ experience in administration, customer service and product dispatch, while at Novita Children's Services Incorporated, Mel brought exceptional qualities to Liberator.
 She is the contact person for all product sales enquiries and device trials.
 Fortunately, Mel is an incredibly organised person with a relentless work ethic!

-Gareth is the latest addition to the Liberator Team at HQ in Adelaide.
-He is a talented & dexterous electronics technician who is developing his skill base rapidly, under the careful tutelage of Liberator veteran Jeff Price.
-Gareth is concentrating on building, supporting & repairing Liberator’s Number 1 product, the LR7.
+Nilendra is the latest addition to the Liberator Team at HQ in Adelaide.
+He is a talented & dexterous electronics technician who is developing his skill base rapidly.
+Nilendra is concentrating on building, supporting & repairing Liberator’s Number 1 product, the LR7.
 Liberator’s continuing expansion means we needed more staff to maintain premium levels of quality service.
-Gareth is already proving to be a great asset.
+Nilendra is already proving to be a great asset.

 Ben is a Speech Pathologist based in Melbourne, working full time for Liberator.
 He has spent his career working with children and adults who have disabilities and worked closely with those who have autism in his previous role at Autism Spectrum Australia in Sydney.
 Ben has worked for various government disability services, & provided AAC consultation within several special development schools in the not-for-profit sector.
 Ben is driven by a desire to see everyone with a disability communicate to their highest potential.